w3ctag/promises-guide/README.md

 > **[ECMASCRIPT]** [ECMA-262 ECMAScript Language Specification, Edition 6](http://people.mozilla.org/~jorendorff/es6-draft.html).
 Draft.
 URL: http://people.mozilla.org/~jorendorff/es6-draft.html

 Promises previously appeared in the DOM specification, but have been moved in to the ECMAScript language; it is no longer correct to reference the DOM specification.
 Relatedly, ECMAScript promises were for a while drafted at [domenic/promises-unwrapping](https://github.com/domenic/promises-unwrapping), but have since progressed into the official ECMAScript drafts; domenic/promises-unwrapping should not be used as a normative reference.

+If you wish to refer to the community usage of promises, throughout a variety of JavaScript libraries, you might want to include a reference to the [Promises/A+ specification](http://promisesaplus.com/).
+However, Promises/A+ does not normatively govern the behavior of browsers like the ECMAScript specification does, and is unlikely to be useful when writing specs.

 ## Appendix: Legacy APIs for Asynchronicity